nocompanyco/mitm_notes/Windows.md

 Install chocolatary through administrator powershell
 - ( better to install 2017 version instead of 2019 we used)
-then `choco install git nvm yarn python vscode vim sudo visualstudio2019community -y` `choco install openssh -params '"/SSHServerFeature /KeyBasedAuthenticationFeature"'` `nvm install 13.11.0`
+then `choco install git nvm yarn  vscode vim sudo visualstudio2019community gnuwin32-coreutils.install -y` `choco install pywin32` (or `choco install python --version=3.7.3`) `choco install openssh -params '"/SSHServerFeature /KeyBasedAuthenticationFeature"'` `nvm install 13.11.0`
 `nvm use 13.11.0`
+`yarn config set python "c:\python37\python.exe"` or
-`yarn config set python "c:\python38\python.exe"` install the c++ core features in vs2019 manual installer Dont do: `npm install -g --production windows-build-tools`  this will install vs2017 `ssh-keygen` `cat c:\users\compa\.ssh\id_rsa.pub`
+`yarn config set python "c:\tools\python\python.exe"`

+install the c++ core features in vs2019 manual installer Dont do: `npm install -g --production windows-build-tools`  this will install vs2017 `ssh-keygen` `cat c:\users\compa\.ssh\id_rsa.pub`
 Add your key to host .ssh authorized_keys
 Create a system restore point https://support.microsoft.com/en-ie/help/4027538/windows-create-a-system-restore-point run `sysdm.cpl` in system protection add protection to drive then create restore point
 - to run as admin via ssh use sudo or `runas /noprofile /user:Administrator "<cmd>"`

+add C:\Program Files (x86)\GnuWin32\bin to path: `setx /M PATH "%PATH%;C:\Program Files (x86)\GnuWin32\bin"`

+## Issues
+- Python not installing or not found
+  if you install the visual studio python package then when using choco it will appear to have installed but nothing is installed. you can find out the location of the python executable from the vs install by opening the python console from the start menu and `import sys; sys.executable`.
+Currently for me it was at c:\program files (86)\microsoft visual studio\shared\python37_64\pythonw.exe.
+Once the python installation is determined set thie path with `yarn config set python "c:\python37\python.exe"`
+- `Call to 'node -e "require('nan')"' returned exit status 1 while in binding.gyp`